 - For its part, charcoal is a favorite among barbecue purists who love the smoky taste only charcoal briquettes can render.
 It also burns hotter than propane does, producing a more severe sear on food.
 You’ve got to really love the flavor to deal with the trade-offs, though: Charcoal can be messy, heavy to move, and slow to reach the desired level of heat for cooking.

 - Gas offers a quicker, easier way to fire things up—and you barely have to worry about cleanup once things have cooled back down.
 Of course, the number one drawback is the lack of charcoal flavor.
 Efficiency will cost consumers a bit more: Portable gas grills are typically more expensive than their charcoal-fueled counterparts.

 Smoking Out the Competition

 After thoroughly comparing portable grill reviews from consumers and our own criteria, we’ve rounded up six of the most highly rated models available today to help you find one that delivers your favorite flavor.
 Check out the best portable grill picks for tailgating, camping, and other outdoor events.

-1. BEST PORTABLE GAS GRILL: Weber Q1200 Liquid Propane Grill
+1. BEST GAS GRILL: Weber Q1200 Liquid Propane Grill

 Thanks to its smart design and considerable cooking power, the 189-square-inch cooking surface of the Weber Q1200 fits up to six burgers at a time with still room leftover for convection.
 Fold-out side tables even provide room to prep and serve your barbecue.
-The 30-lb. portable grill’s one-touch electric ignition system makes it a snap to fire things up with a couple 14.1 or 16.4-ounce disposable propane tanks; after that, success or failure all hinges solely on your marinade recipe.
+The 30-lb. portable grill’s one-touch electric ignition system makes it easy to fire things up with a couple 14.1 or 16.4-ounce disposable propane tanks.

-2. BEST PORTABLE CHARCOAL GRILL: Weber Jumbo Joe 18-inch Charcoal Grill
+2. BEST CHARCOAL GRILL: Weber Jumbo Joe 18-inch Charcoal Grill